samolego/AntiLogout/README.md

 Anti logout serverside mod!
 Provides /afk and disables combat logging.

+*When players log out while in combat, their
+"body" stays online for specified amoumt of time.*

 ## Permissions

 * `antilogout.bypass.combat` - Allows the player to bypass being tagged in combat